Pair Production in time-dependent Electric field at Finite times: Introduction

 The preliminary results of this work were presented in Refs. \cite{Sah:2023udt, Sah:2024qcs}.
 After the report in Ref. \cite{Sah:2023udt} appeared, one of the authors of Ref. \cite{Diez:2022ywi} (C.Kohlfürst, private communication) informed us about their findings, which exhibit some overlap with the results presented here.
 In this manuscript, we compare and discuss our findings with those of Ref. \cite{Diez:2022ywi} whenever applicable.

-This article is organized as follows: In Sec.II detailed the theoretical formulation is given.
-This largely follows the derivation from \cite{Grib1988,Grib1972}.
+This article is organized as follows: In Sec.
+II detailed the theoretical formulation is presented.
+This largely follows the derivation from ~\cite{Grib1988,Grib1972}.
 In Sec.
 III, we present expressions for the particle momentum distribution function using the exact analytical solution for the mode function in the case of a Sauter-pulsed electric field.
 Results are discussed in Sec.
 IV.
+In Sec.
+V, we provide a physical interpretation linking the quasiparticle distribution to measurable pair production.
 The article is concluded in Sec.
-V.
+VI.

-Throughout the paper, we use natural units and set $ \hslash = c = m =|e|= 1 $, and express all variables in terms of the electron mass unit.
+Throughout the paper, we use natural units and set $ \hslash = c = m = 1 $, and express all variables in terms of the electron mass units.